Skip to content

 Main integrations in this project:

-• Zigbee switches and lighting through local MQTT, following best-practice protocol planning
+• Zigbee switches and lighting controllers, following best-practice protocol planning

-• Tuya devices through Tuya Local integration, instead of relying on cloud-only control
+• Tuya devices, using local first integration instead of relying on cloud-only control

 • LG TV through webOS integration